withastro/docs/src/pages/en/core-concepts/astro-pages.md

 ### Link between pages

-Write standard HTML [`<a>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) in your Astro components to link to other pages on your site.
+Write standard HTML [`<a>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) in your Astro pages to link to other pages on your site.

 ## Astro Pages